vvvv/betadocs/Wiki/Using vvvv/Patching/Patching Basics.md

 ![](~/img/BasicPatching_GroupingNodes3.png "")

 ### Grouping nodes
-Select a group of nodes and press CTRL+G to replace them with a [SubPatches](xref:b66f153a-f7c3-4867-a8c9-bce69861d759) of the same functionality and keeping their connections to other nodes.
+Select a group of nodes and press <kbd>CTRL+G</kbd> to replace them with a [SubPatches](xref:b66f153a-f7c3-4867-a8c9-bce69861d759) of the same functionality and keeping their connections to other nodes.

 Note that the created subpatch still needs to be saved.
-Therefore it is good practice to rightclick the new node immediately and press CTRL+SHIFT+S to save it under a specific name.
+Therefore it is good practice to rightclick the new node immediately and press <kbd>CTRL+SHIFT+S</kbd> to save it under a specific name.

 ### Hiding nodes
-Press CTRL+H to mark a selection of nodes/links as hidden.
+Press <kbd>CTRL+H</kbd> to mark a selection of nodes/links as hidden.

 Hidden nodes/links are not visible or accessible anymore when a patch is [locked](xref:10b82e0c-720a-48e1-91e4-d8c65d2c3be1#locking-a-patch).
 In an unlocked patch they will stand out with a lighter shade of grey.